Obligations with Physical Delivery in a Multi-Layered Financial Network: The model

 \subsection{Financial contagion with market impacts}

 The results on the clearing portfolio holdings without market impacts generalize the results of~\cite{EN01}.
 In fact in the $m = 1$ asset case, all payment utility functions and utility functions satisfying the conditions of Lemma~\ref{Lemma:monotonic} (for example setting $h_i(p_i;y_{-i},q) := p_i^2$ and $u_i(e_i;y_{-i},q) := e_i$) recover exactly the Eisenberg-Noe payments and assets as given by Theorem 1 of \cite{EN01} if there are no market impacts.
 However, market impacts (due to asset transfers undertaken by the firms) introduce further feedback effects on the firms and cannot be considered in the $m = 1$ scheme from \cite{EN01}.
 In this section, we will first introduce the inverse demand functions, which we use to model the market impacts of firm behavior.
 We will then use this model of market impacts to consider the existence of clearing prices and portfolio holdings, thus generalizing the prior section.
-We also consider the attained equilibrium (via the t\^atonnement process) given an initial shock to the asset values, thus finding the equilibrium at which the market would settle in practice.